influxdata/go-syslog/README.md

 - a parser which works on streams for syslog with [octet counting](https://tools.ietf.org/html/rfc5425#section-4.3) framing technique, see [octetcounting](/cotentcounting)
 - a parser which works on streams for syslog with [non-transparent](https://tools.ietf.org/html/rfc6587#section-3.4.2) framing technique, see [nontransparent](/nontransparent)

-This library provides the pieces to parse syslog messages transported following various RFCs.
+This library provides the pieces to parse Syslog messages transported following various RFCs.

 For example: